Fungal Nail Treatment Darlington, Middlesbrough, Stockton & Teesside

 How can I be sure that I’ve got Fungal Toe Nails?

-Oral medication can be prescribed by your GP but it has to be taken for 3 months or longer, and can have a heavy impact on your kidneys and liver, with only a 56% cure rate.
-Terbinafine (which is the most common oral medication for this condition) occasionally causes a potentially very severe allergic reaction and can make some skin conditions worse, and in rare cases it can affect the sense of taste permanently.
-You can also experience headaches, itchiness and diarrhoea whilst on the medication.
-It can also affect your kidney and liver so often your GP will arrange monthly liver and kidney function tested whilst you are on the medication.
+Fungus nail medication can be prescribed by your GP to be taken orally, but it has to be taken for 3 months or longer, and can have a heavy impact on your kidneys and liver, with only a 56% cure rate.
+Terbinafine (which is the most common oral fungus toenail medication, (or fingernail) ) occasionally causes a potentially very severe allergic reaction and can make some skin conditions worse, and in rare cases it can affect the sense of taste permanently.
+You can also experience headaches, itchiness and diarrhoea whilst on the toe nail fungus medication.
+It can also affect your kidney and liver so often your GP will arrange monthly liver and kidney function tested whilst you are on the nail fungus medication.

 PACT treatment has no known side effects and has a 90% success rate.